Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

 Deterrence simply means dissuading bad behavior with the threat of significant punishment.

 It’s a practice that dates back millennia and extends beyond international relations.
 Ancient Romans, for example, carried out public executions to discourage would-be criminals.
-Even today, deterrence underpins many countries’ justice systems, with the threat of lengthy prison sentences—or even capital punishment—intended to stop people from committing crimes.
+Even today, deterrence underpins many countries’ justice systems.
+The threat of lengthy prison sentences—or even capital punishment—is intended to stop people from committing crimes.

 In foreign policy, deterrence serves a similar purpose: maintaining peace by persuading enemies that any attack will be met with a significant response.